venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_global_load_and_link.md

 # External Connections.
 Probe the EPWM outputs for the above EPWMs and Status pin.

-## AM263Px or AM263x Control Card with HSEC 180 Pin out
+## AM263Px or AM263x or AM261x Control Card with HSEC 180 Pin out
 - CONFIG_EPWM_NO_GLD          : EPWM 0A/0B on HSEC pins 49/51
 - CONFIG_EPWM1_GLD            : EPWM 1A/1B on HSEC pins 53/55
 - CONFIG_EPWM2_GLD_LINK_SELF  : EPWM 2A/2B on HSEC pins 57/59
 - CONFIG_EPWM3_GLD_LINK_EPWM2 : EPWM 3A/3B on HSEC pins 61/63
-- Status Pin                  : GPIO on HSEC pin 50
+- Status Pin                  : GPIO on HSEC pin 57

 ## AM263Px or AM263x Launch Pad
 - CONFIG_EPWM_NO_GLD          : EPWM 0A/0B on BoosterPack J4 11 / J8 59